 Sec.
 2.02.
 The parties to a grievance are the faculty member who initiates the grievance and the decision-maker(s) responsible for the contested decision or action.
-In larger units the respondent(s) would normally be the decision-maker(s) at the departmental level.
-Higher authorities such as Deans in those units are to be named as respondents only if they were actively involved in the contested decision or action.
+Higher authorities such as the ISR's Directors can be named as respondents only if they were actively involved in the contested decision or action.
 When the grievance involves a decision made, or an action taken, by a group of persons, or a decision or action reviewed through multiple organizational levels, the presumption is that the individual with the current ultimate authority to make the decision or take the action (for example, the person whose signature authorizes the decision or action) will be named as the sole respondent.

 Sec.
 2.03.
 Both the grievant and the respondent shall abide by all the procedures set forth here, shall participate in good faith, and shall respect the confidentiality of the process.
-Communication concerning the proceedings shall be limited to parties, advisers, mediators, and others for whom information is strictly necessary for the legitimate effectuation of the process.
+Communication concerning the proceedings shall be limited to parties, advisers, mediators, and any others for whom information is strictly necessary for the legitimate effectuation of the process.

-Sec.
-2.04.

-(a) Before filing a formal grievance, a grievant shall seek to resolve the dispute by discussing it informally with the person(s) who made the disputed decision or took the disputed action, or actively participated in it, or who has the authority within the relevant unit or units to provide redress.

-(b) Before, during, and after the processing of any grievance, the parties are strongly encouraged to seek an informal resolution by personal discussions between or among themselves, by invoking the unit or University ombuds or mediation structure, or through the intervention of unit or University officials with the authority to provide redress.
+- Sec.
+2.04. (a) Before filing a formal grievance, a grievant shall seek to resolve the dispute by discussing it informally with the person(s) who made the disputed decision or took the disputed action, or actively participated in it, or who has the authority within the relevant unit or units to provide redress. - (b) Before, during, and after the processing of any grievance, the parties are strongly encouraged to seek an informal resolution by personal discussions between or among themselves, by invoking the University ombuds or mediation structure, or through the intervention of unit or University officials with the authority to provide redress.
 At any step before rendering a final decision, the Grievance Hearing Board (GHB) may remand the case to the parties with directions to seek an informal resolution.
 When remanding a case, the GHB shall set a timeframe for successful resolution.
 If it fails, the case will return to the GHB for further processing.
 Informal resolution, however, shall remain entirely voluntary.

 Sec.
 2.05.
 Prior to the first meeting of the GHB, the GHB, the grievant, or the respondent may initiate in writing a one-time clarification of the issues to be considered.
 If the GHB requests the clarification, it shall be transmitted simultaneously to the grievant and the respondent, who will have 10 working days to provide a written response.
-If one of the parties submits a clarification, a copy shall be provided to the DARR, the FGM, and the other party.
-The other party will have 10 working days to provide to the DARR, the FGM, and the party who submitted the clarification any additional comments or information in response to the clarification.
-The DARR will then forward both the clarification and the response to the GHB.
+If one of the parties submits a clarification, a copy shall be provided to the DAHR, the FGM, and the other party.
+The other party will have 10 working days to provide to the DAHR, the FGM, and the party who submitted the clarification any additional comments or information in response to the clarification.
+The DAHR will then forward both the clarification and the response to the GHB.